GPT-5.5 Costs 2× More Than GPT-5.4 for the Same Job. Here's the Math.

 OpenAI shipped GPT-5.5 last week with a quiet 2× price hike on input and output.
 Both models use the same tokenizer.
 Here's what that actually does to the bill on a 30,000-request-per-month workload, and when it's worth paying.

 Running a 30,000-request-per-month chatbot on GPT-5.5 costs $478/month.
 The same workload on GPT-5.4 costs $239/month.
 Both produce roughly equivalent quality on the kind of work most chatbots actually do — Q&A, summarization, classification, light reasoning.
+(You can verify these numbers with our real cost calculator.)

 The full 2× shows up because, unlike Anthropic's Opus 4.6 → 4.7 jump, there's no tokenizer change to soften or amplify it.
 GPT-5.4 and GPT-5.5 both use o200k_base.
 Same input text, same token count.
 Just twice the price per token.